 Almost all sectors, startups, SMEs, and corporations alike are now compelled to go digital.
 The demand for online services and the rise of ecommerce has led to an increase in cybercrimes costing companies billions of dollars.
 Barracuda Sentinel stated how phishing scams related to the pandemic exploded in March, and e-mail scams surged by 667%.
 As a result, the internet, social media platforms, and even video conferencing tools, among many, need security a whole lot more than before.

 This is where the usage of security technology comes into play.
-As discussed above, along with blockchain encryption, business owners can quickly secure their entire system protecting it from malicious threats via behaviour analytics.
+As discussed above, along with blockchain encryption, business owners can quickly secure the entire system protecting it from malicious threats via behaviour analytics.

 One cannot ignore the Facebook data breach issue where data was mined for behaviour analysis.
 Many companies have been taking up behavioural analytics to help determine patterns on their system or other network activities to detect cyber-crime threats.